-Many businesses have faced difficulties over the last few years.
+Many businesses have faced difficulties over the last few years – it was unknown how Brexit would affect global payroll.
 Despite this, they have continued to grow internationally faster than ever before.
 As your business grows, so does your payroll risk.
 Your global payroll can quickly become complicated.
 You will work with employees across the globe, many of which will require round-the-clock support.
 You will need to support different time zones and regulations wherever data is processed.
 Similarly, data requirements are prone to change and vary by country.

 Processing payroll in-house requires lots of attention to detail, especially if you have recently expanded into new regions.
 It can put a lot of pressure on your team, too.
 A great alternative is to outsource your global payroll.
 There are lots of benefits to an outsourced provider.
 A few include improved data security and a reduction in process errors.

 However, this isn’t without risks.
 Global payroll providers have a standard set of processes and these are implemented for every new customer.
 If you change your payroll without knowing what you need from a provider, it will become an expensive process.

 Your business needs to be ready for the change.
 If you implement a new process – and run it at the same time as existing projects – further changes may be required.
 Your outsourced provider will charge you for these new requirements (through a change request) and this can get expensive.
 Also, all of these changes will require more resource from your payroll team.